 Health and Pyschosocial Instruments (HaPI): Large database of citations about health instruments.
 Search for specific name of instrument or by topic.

 Cumulative Index to Nursing and Allied Health Literature (CINAHL): Literature database covering nursing and allied health.
 Search by title of instrument or topic.
 Consider using following limits: questionnaire/scale or research instrument.

 Educational Resource Information Center (ERIC): Contains citations from journal and non-journal sources covering education.
-There are search terms such as measurement, questionnaire, pain measurement, surveys, and it includes the option of searching by a specific test instrument.
+There are search terms such as measurement, questionnaire, pain measurement, and surveys, and it also includes the option of searching by a specific test instrument.

 PsycINFO: Contains citations covering psychology, linguistics, psychiatry, sociology, and education.
-Filter available for tests and measures or search by title of instrument.
+Filter available for tests and measures, or search by title of instrument.
 Platform also contains PyscTESTS, which contains descriptive information about psychological instruments.

 Selected Books from Catalog: Available books from UI Libraries.
 Most contain reviews, descriptive information, and may include segments of the actual instrument.

-Some test instruments are included in the books, journal articles, or online rather than published on their own.
+Some test instruments are included in books, journal articles, or online rather than published on their own.
 Unless otherwise noted, all test instruments are copyrighted, and permission should be sought from the copyright-holder (usually the person who developed the test) before they are used.